stracker-phil/obsidian-thoughtforge/3-Personal/README.md

 ---
 aliases:
+  - Personal
-  - "Personal"
+  - About Me
+tags:
-  - "About Me"
+  - linker-exclude
 ---

 # About Me